-CVCOG retains the authority to negotiate terms and conditions on solicitations other than Invitations for Bids (IFB).
-While IFBs are generally used for procurements where price is the primary factor and competitive bidding is the standard approach, other solicitation methods such as Requests for Proposals (RFPs) and Requests for Offers (RFOs) allow for negotiation.
-In these cases, CVCOG may engage in discussions with bidders or offerors to refine proposals, address specific requirements, and achieve the best value for the organization.
+CVCOG retains the authority to negotiate terms and conditions on solicitations other than an IFB process.
+While IFBs do not allow for negotiations, other solicitation methods such as RFPs, RFQus, and RFOs do allow for negotiation.
+In these cases, CVCOG may engage in discussions with offerors to refine proposals, address specific requirements, and achieve the best value for the organization.
 Negotiations may involve adjusting terms, clarifying details, and optimizing solutions to better meet CVCOG's needs and objectives.
 This flexibility in the procurement process ensures that CVCOG can select the most advantageous offer and achieve optimal outcomes for its projects and initiatives.
 Not all procurement methods allow for negotiation.
 Prior to commencing negotiations, CVCOG Procurement Department must verify that negotiations are permitted under the applicable procurement method.